 Reasons to visit Turkey are plenty.
 If I were to enumerate them, the list wouldn’t end.
-Nonetheless here’s a list of top 10 reasons to visit Turkey for every traveller.
+Nonetheless here’s a list of the top 10 reasons to visit Turkey for every traveller.

-Turkey comprises of a never-ending variety of food to savour your taste buds.
+Turkey comprises a never-ending variety of food to savour your taste buds.
 This is true for both vegetarians and non-vegetarians.

 |Tea and coffee

 Turkey is a paradise for tea and coffee lovers.
-Don’t miss out on how the Turkish coffee is made.
-Also, indulge in a future forecasting session with some Turks after flipping down your cup upside down.
+Don’t miss out on how Turkish coffee is made.
+Also, indulge in a future forecasting session with some Turks after flipping your cup upside down.